nschonni/healthvault-docs/healthvault/concepts/connectivity/action-url.md

 ActionUrl targets
 -----------------

-For production environments you must implement handling of redirection from the shell back to your application for the Application Targets listed on the <a href="shell-redirect-interface.md" id="PageContent_14027_2">Shell Redirect Interface</a>.
+For production environments you must implement handling of redirection from the shell back to your application for the Application Targets listed on the [shell redirect interface](/healthvault/concepts/connectivity/shell-redirect-interface.md).
 In the production environment, the action URL must use SSL (e.g., https).